MarioKartCentral/MarioKartCentral/docs/onboarding.md

 ## Debugging the Svelte app
 Svelte's debugging story is not as good as Starlette's, but if you need to debug some javascript code you can place down a `debugger;` line in the code and the browser will allow you to debug from within the browser rather than from within VS Code.

+## Testing Emails Locally
+The project includes Mailpit in the Docker Compose setup which captures all emails sent during local development.
+To access the Mailpit interface, open http://localhost:8025 in your browser.

 ## Discord Integration
 If you wish to test discord integration locally, you will need to do the following:
 1. Log in to the [Discord Developer Portal](https://discord.com/developers/applications)